josh-ashkinaze/plurals/README.md

 mod.system_instructions = "Review all submitted responses and identify the top 5 ideas displaying the highest level of creativity.
 Prioritize originality, novelty, and uniqueness in the design and functionality of the pants.
 Summarize these top ideas succinctly."
 ```

+# Structures

+## Overview of Structures

+Structures are the environments in which agents work together.
+Broadly, structures are defined by:

+1. **Information-sharing:**
+    - Direction of information sharing (i.e: is it directed or undirected).
+    - Amount of information-sharing. (e.g. in an `Ensemble`, no information is shared and Agents process requests in parallel whereas in a `Chain`, agents each build upon each other's answers.)
+    - Users can create in-between structures.
+Our system supports a `last_n` parameter that dictates how much information an agent sees from the current deliberation stack.
+Setting `last_n` to 1 would result in a Markov-esque chain.
+    - Users can also control `cycles` of a structure, which is how many times the sequence is run and whether to `shuffle` the ordering of agents on each cycle.
+2. **Combination instructions:**
+    - How agents are instructed to combine information in the structure.
+    - It is a special kind of instruction that only kicks in when there are previous responses from an agent's view.
+    - Interactions can be adversarial or amicable.
+    - There are two ways to set combination_insturctions.
+      + (1) **Using a template**:
+        we offer a list of templates which can be used via keywords.
+As of this writing, we offer default, chain, debate, and voting combination_instructions templates for ordinary agents.
+We also offer default, voting, rational, and empathetic combination_instructions templates for our special Moderator agents.
+These templates can be found in instructions.yaml. (https://github.com/josh-ashkinaze/plurals/blob/main/plurals/instructions.yaml).
+Templates are inspired by research on deliberative democracy, spanning first-wave deliberation (valuing reason-giving) and second-wave deliberation (valuing perspectives).
+      + (2) **Setting your own**:
+        you can also pass in your own combination_instructions.
+However, when passing your own instructions in, note that, like persona_template, combination_instructions expects a ${previous_responses} placeholder.
+This will get filled in with the previous responses.

+Examples of the features described above will be demonstrated below in the “Types of Structures” module.

 ## Types of Structures